JedadiahBaker/elite-qualifier/README.md

 ## Something Something

-This is something of Somethings
+This is something of Something

 ## 3 Somethings

-This is 3 of Something
+These are 3 of Something

+(Things need to be fixed)